karmaMGL/EFT-SPT-mod-3.11-loot-highligher-source-code/README.md

 ## Compatibility

-Compatible with SPT 3.7.x.
+Compatible with SPT 3.11.x.
 Should work with most other mods.

 ## Credits

-- Created by: YourUsername
+- Created by: karmaMGL
 - Special thanks to the SPT community

 ## License

-This project is licensed under MIT License - feel free to use and modify.
+This project is licensed under boost software 1.0 License - feel free to use and modify.

 ## Changelog